xHyperPacket/PCILeechFWGenerator/SUPPORTED_DONORS.md

 - Renesas/NEC PCIe USB controllers — stable, well-supported.
 - PCIe Serial/Parallel port cards — tiny BARs, minimal capabilities.
 - GPIO / Digital I/O cards — industrial/measurement cards with simple maps.
+- VIA Labs USB controllers — also workable; check grouping.
+- PCIe FireWire (TI/LSI) — usually simple bridges.

 ## Storage Controllers (add-in preferred)
 **Why cautious?** Storage can be critical; use non-boot add-in hardware only.
 - LSI/Broadcom HBAs (IT mode) — predictable registers; great for storage-class patterns.
 - Add-in SATA/AHCI controllers — simple endpoints when on a card.
 - Secondary NVMe on a PCIe adapter (NOT your boot/system NVMe) — ensure its own IOMMU group.
+- Marvell/Aquantia-based add-in NVMe adapters (pass-through) — fine if isolated.
+- Older SandForce/Phison NVMe SSDs on M.2-to-PCIe carriers — good practice targets (non-boot).

+### M.2 NVMe donors (guidance)
+- Use a **secondary** M.2 NVMe on a PCIe carrier card in a desktop slot to gain clean IOMMU isolation and avoid the boot drive.
+- Ensure the device sits alone in its IOMMU group; move the carrier to another slot if needed.
+- Run captures while the native `nvme` driver is bound (before VFIO).
+With `--nvme-extra`, collect BAR0, doorbells, identify, logs, and telemetry (best effort).
+- Avoid laptop soldered M.2 or anything sharing a group with chipset bridges.
+- Keep Secure Boot disabled or enroll keys if using donor_dump.ko.

 ## Other Suitable Donors
 - PCIe-to-FireWire or niche bridges with simple BARs.
 - Older Wi-Fi adapters that expose a clean PCIe function (validate isolation).
 - Simple coprocessor/accelerator cards with minimal vendor init.
+- Low-end FPGA dev boards with PCIe endpoints (for experimentation), if they enumerate cleanly.

 ## Devices to Avoid or De-prioritize
 - Boot/system storage (onboard NVMe/SATA) — risky and often entangled in IOMMU groups.